-Join me today and I'll send you my weekly tips, strategies, and detailed insights on starting a profitable side business.
+Join my community today and I’ll send you weekly tips, strategies and insights on growing a side business.

-Oh, and I highly recommend reading this entire post.
+Oh, and one last word of advice—I highly recommend reading this entire post.

 Let’s kick this off with one of my biggest heroes in the world of business, Sir Richard Branson.

 1. Richard Branson.

 Sir Richard Branson, one of the world’s most recognizable billionaires, and the founder of Virgin Group, has built an empire comprised of more than 400 companies including airlines, record stores, publishing organizations and he’s even tackling commercial space travel.
 He’s also the author of more than a dozen business books, including his latest (fantastic) autobiography, Finding My Virginity that shares from behind-the-scenes of the ups and downs throughout Branson’s more than fifty year career as an entrepreneur.
 During his interview on 30 Days of Genius with CreativeLive, I got to hear his best business advice for aspiring entrepreneurs who want to start a business of their own, first-hand:

 “The best businesses come from people’s bad personal experiences.
 If you just keep your eyes open, you’re going to find something that frustrates you, and then you think, ‘well I could maybe do it better than it’s being done,’ and there you have a business.”

 “If you can improve people’s lives, you have a business.
 People think, ‘well everything’s been thought of,’ but actually, all of the time, there are gaps in the market here and gaps in the market there.”